 Another apartment building that is a tourist attraction – Hundertwasserhaus.

 This colorful and unusual piece of architecture is located a few tram stops outside of the city center.
 Named after its creator, it was completed in 1985.
-Friedensreich Hundertwasser promoted ideas of architectural harmony with nature and man and the building incorporates many of those notions.
+Friedensreich Hundertwasser promoted ideas of architectural harmony between man and nature, and the building incorporates many of those notions.

 Another concert hall, Kursalon.
 This one is of the Italian Renaissance persuasion, built in 1867.